ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 To see the file, navigate to the folder scripts and the file carbonScript.py
   * scripts/carbonScript.py

 To run the script type `python3 scripts/carbonScript.py` in your terminal.
+If you do not have python3 type `brew install python3` or try running just `python scripts/carbonScripts.py`

 This process will take about half an hour to an hour depending on your internet speed.
 Once that script is completed you want to run the Water script.

 Once again navigate to the folder scripts and the file waterQualityScript.py in order to see the file
   * scripts/waterQualityScript.py

 To run the script type `python3 scripts/waterQualityScript.py` in your terminal.
+Once again, if you do not have python3 type `brew install python3` or try running just  `python scripts/waterQualityScripts.py`

 This process once again will take about half an hour to an hour depending on your internet speed.